What Is Domestic Abuse?

 Domestic abuse can occur in anyone’s family/partner relationship, regardless of culture, ethnicity, age, gender, sexual orientation, disability, religion or social class.

-Abusers can be partners (male or female), boyfriends, ex-partners, brothers, sons, fathers, in-laws, siblings, carers or dependants, or any other family member.
+Abusers can be partners (male or female), former partners or any other family member.

 Why Does Domestic Abuse Happen?